New Research · Farah et al., JACC 2026

 Stop guessing about your heart.

-3 million Americans will have a heart attack this year.
-Half of them are carrying genetic risk their doctors have never seen.
-For $599 — one-time, HSA/FSA eligible, same clinical-grade lab as our $8,000 Executive Health program — you can see yours.
+Around 1 million Americans will have a heart attack this year.
+Half are carrying genetic risk their doctors have never seen.
+For $599 — one-time, HSA/FSA eligible — you can see yours.

 Primary Citation: Farah, R. et al. Combining genomics with lipid and inflammatory biomarkers to predict coronary artery disease risk: UK Biobank study.
 J. Am.
 Coll.
 Cardiol.
 87, 2785–2803 (2026).
 UK Biobank, N=215,695, 12-year follow-up. · This page is for educational purposes.
 Individual results vary.
 Heart attack risk prediction and prevention requires evaluation by a licensed clinician.
 Human Longevity, Inc. is not the author of the referenced study.